apache/lucene-solr/solr/server/README.txt

   Directories containing different configuration options for running Solr.

-    basic_configs               : Bare minimum configuration settings needed to run Solr.

-    data_driven_schema_configs  : Field-guessing and managed schema mode; use this configuration if you want to start indexing data in Solr without having to design a schema upfront.
+    _default                    : Bare minimum configurations with field-guessing and managed schema turned on by default, so as to start indexing data in Solr without having to design a schema upfront.
 You can use the REST API to manage your schema as you refine your index requirements.
+You can turn off the field (for a collection, say mycollection) guessing by: curl http://host:8983/solr/mycollection/config -d '{"set-user-property": {"update.autoCreateFields":"false"}}'

     sample_techproducts_configs : Comprehensive example configuration that demonstrates many of the powerful features of Solr, based on the use case of building a search solution for